SCOTT-HAMILTON/ControlsForFake/README.md

 License
 ----
-Fake is delivered as it is under the well known MIT License
+ControlsForFake is delivered as it is under the well known MIT License

 # Todo - work in progress